 The ending is undoubtedly both impactful and out of the dark, so you can decide how to see that.
 For me, it’s a positive providing the evidence is there all along, which it is.

 Overall, I’d recommend this book to anyone looking to get acquainted with Flynn’s work or is looking for a gripping psychological thriller to read next.

 I can’t wait to read both Dark Places and Gone Girl.

 Have you read Sharp Objects?
 Or any of Gillian Flynn’s other books?
-Join the discussion and leave your comments below.
+Seen the HBO series with Amy Adams?
+Join the discussion and leave your comment below.